 The project site is located within the Orangevale community of unincorporated Sacramento County.
 The County Board of Supervisors adopted the Orangevale Community Plan (Community Plan) in August 1976.
 The Community Plan identifies goals and objectives related to land use, population, housing, transportation, noise, utilities and community facilities in order to guide development within the Community Plan area.
 The Community Plan land use designation for all 9.4 acres of the subject parcel is Agricultural-Residential, 2 Acres (AR-2).
-The project proposes a Community Plan Amendment to change the AR-2 land use designation to the proposed RD-2 (Single-Family Residential, 2 units per acre), 5.77 acres of RD-3 (Single-Family Residential, 3 units per acre) and 3.80 acres of RD-4 (Single-Family Residential, 4 units per acre) land use designation.
+The project proposes a Community Plan Amendment to change the AR-2 land use designation, to 0.86 acres of RD-2 (Single-Family Residential, 2 units per acre), 4.69 acres of RD-3 (Single-Family Residential, 3 units per acre) and 4.03 acres of RD-4 (Single-Family Residential, 4 units per acre).